team-crypto-currency/crypto-investment-tracker/README.md

 # Crypto Investment Tracker

 ## Description
 This is a tool used to empower crypto currency investors to explore the prices of different coins without having to sign up for an exchange.
-It also allows them to log their deposits into each coin to keep track of their assets and how much they have invested.
+The user has the option to save coins and view them on a "Saved Coins" page which is a restricted route via passport-local technology.
+All user information and saved coins are stored in a MySQL database.
+This fullstack web application runs on an Express server and is built with the Handlebars.js template engine.

 ## Table of Contents
   - [Installation](#installation)